-Have you ever messed up on a test that you worked really hard towards?
-Or perhaps, lost a race on sports day in high school that you thought you would win?
-Although we find it so hard to admit it, failure happens to all of us, and in our culture we can’t help but allow it to make us feel crushed, feel ashamed, even if no one knows about it but ourselves.
+Ever heard of the concept of failing forward?
+Maybe you once messed up on a test you worked really hard towards in school?
+Or lost a race on sports day in high school you thought you would win?
+Though we find it so hard to admit it, failure happens to all of us, and in our culture we can’t help but allow it to make us feel crushed and ashamed, even if no one knows about it but ourselves.
 With “failure”, or, not meeting a goal or particular standard in something, being so frequently associated with inadequacy, stupidity and inferiority, is it so surprising that we choose to keep it bottled up inside of us and suffer in silence?
 Hardly.

 Society, Schools, have got it all wrong.